ac-custom-shaders-patch/inipp/README.md

 Skins = ?
 ClearCoatThickness = 0.1

+[Material_CarPaint]
+Skins = thick
+ClearCoatThickness = 0.5

 [Material_CarPaint_Gold]
 Skins = yellow
 ```

-And included file will unwrap it into regular `SHADER_REPLACEMENT_…` mess.

 # Features

-### Auto-indexing sections
+## Auto-indexing sections

-Instead of writing `[SECTION_0]`, `[SECTION_1]`, `[SECTION_2]`, … and painfully keeping track of used indices to avoid conflicts, just use “...” (three dots, not “…”).
+Instead of writing `[SECTION_0]`, `[SECTION_1]`, `[SECTION_2]`, … and painfully keeping track of used indices to avoid conflicts, just use “...” (or “…”).
 Parser will automatically find next free index for each section, keeping them in order.
 You can combine both styles too, to force specific sections to have specific indices if required.
 No more conflics.

-### Setting values to several sections at once
+## Setting values to several sections at once

 To reduce copy-paste, here, both sections will get “KEY_SHARED=VALUE” property: